francesco-fortunato/GEVIS/README.md

-# miRVAna - miRNA Visual ANalytics
+# GEVIS - Gene Expression Visual Analytics

-miRVAna is a web-based visual analytics platform for conducting differential gene expression analysis, designed to facilitate interactive visualization and in-depth exploration of gene expression data and miRNA-mRNA interaction.
+GEVIS is a web-based visual analytics platform for conducting differential gene expression analysis.
+It is designed to facilitate interactive visualization and in-depth exploration of gene expression data and miRNA-mRNA interaction.
 The system supports multiple analysis methods and visualization techniques, providing researchers with a versatile platform for understanding gene expression patterns and identifying key biomarkers across biological conditions.

 # Table of Contents